yehia67/documentation/hub/0.1/how-to-guides/get-started-with-the-api.md

 :::success:Congratulations!
 :tada: You've successfully used two gRPC methods to create a new user with two different deposit addresses.
+Each of these deposit addresses was derived from a unique seed.
 :::

 ## Next steps

-Use the [API reference](../references/api-reference.md) to do more with Hub.
+* Use the [API reference](../references/api-reference.md) to do more with Hub.
 For example, you could use the [`sweepSubscription`](./references/api-reference.md#hub.rpc.SweepSubscriptionRequest) method to subscribe to new sweep events.
 This way, Hub will let you know when a sweep takes place.
+* [Query the database to find out the seed UUID](../how-to-guides/query-the-database.md) that was used to create the seed for each deposit address.